-As countries submit their third Nationally Determined Contributions (NDCs 3.0) in 2025, this session explores the evolving landscape of climate commitments under the Paris Agreement.
+As countries submit their third Nationally Determined Contributions (NDCs 3.0) in 2025, this session explored the evolving landscape of climate commitments under the Paris Agreement.
 New NDCs have to be more ambitious, but must also integrate broader development concerns such as social justice, human rights and capacity building.

 COP30: Press conference - Climate Change Performance Index (CCPI) 2026